rafaelgou/symfony-docs-html-local/_sources/cookbook/security/custom_provider.txt

 The value here should correspond with however the passwords were originally encoded when creating your users (however those users were created).
-When a user submits her password, the password is appended to the salt value and then encoded using this algorithm before being compared to the hashed password returned by your ``getPassword()`` method.
+When a user submits their password, the salt value is appended to the password and then encoded using this algorithm before being compared to the hashed password returned by your ``getPassword()`` method.
 Additionally, depending on your options, the password may be encoded multiple times and encoded to base64.